Shaun Higgins: Early life

 Higgins was raised in Geelong, Victoria and attended St Joseph's College.
 He played junior football for St. Joseph’s football and netball club and was a supporter.
 His father Mick played reserves football for Geelong.
 His sister Danielle played netball for the Geelong Cougars in the Victorian Netball League and played football for in the AFL Women's (AFLW).

 Higgins was the Geelong Falcons' best onballer and was projected to be a top-ten selection in the 2005 AFL draft, but fell to pick 11, the 's first selection.

 AFL career

 Western Bulldogs (2006–2014)

 He managed to make his debut in his first season, against Collingwood.
 He played mostly as a small forward then but suffered a season-ending elbow injury in round 13 against the West Coast Eagles, ruling him out of that year's finals campaign.
 Before his injury he showed flashes of brilliance in front of goals.
 But his fitness levels were not quite up.
 But even at that stage he was a standout with his accurate kicking and awareness of what was around him.

-With the frustration of missing his first season, This was Higgins' breakout year after coming off a season ending elbow injury.
-He proved a handy Goal Kicker up forward that could take a good mark and set up players for a Goal.
-This was the year where the doubters got off his back and found out just how good he really was, and proved what kind of prospect he is.
-The game most notable was against the team he made his debut against, Collingwood where he kicked the Winning Goal.
-He was the Round 8 nominee for the 2007 NAB Rising Star award.
+After missing the previous season with an elbow injury, Higgins established himself as a forward in 2007, contributing as a goal kicker and playmaker.
+He kicked the winning goal in a match against Collingwood — the same club he had debuted against — and was the Round 8 nominee for the 2007 NAB Rising Star award.